- As low as $97/Night

 We have a dedicated parking space for this unit which is supplied in your booking fee.

 Located upstairs, guests enter the unit via the living room.
 Dining area for two and a TV (streaming services only) complete this space.
 The full kitchen features stove, oven, microwave, Keurig, dishwasher, and refrigerator.
-Totally outfitted with dinnerware, cookware, and silverware.
+Totally supplied with dinnerware, cookware, and silverware.
 Initial supply of coffee, sugar, and creamers onsite but additional supplies must be included by guests.

 About the Area